Skip to main content

 What Is Percentage Increase?

 Percentage increase shows how much a value has grown relative to its original value.
 It expresses growth as a percentage rather than an absolute number.
+This is especially helpful when comparing changes of different sizes—for example, a $10 increase means something very different on a $20 item versus a $500 item.

 Formula: